lcfd/NaryaVim/README.md

 ## Why

-I wanted a setup that was truly mine and that would help me be fast and accurate in coding.
+I wanted a config that was truly mine and that would help me be fast and accurate in coding.

+Neovim configurations are really personal.
+I hope that this repository will be a source of inspiration for you.

 This configuration is intended to be used primarily with: